 Automatic knives are designed to be easy, convenient, and more than a little badass.
 These next-level folders and sliders deploy lightning-fast with a single push of a button or switch to reveal glorious blades that have thus far remained hidden.

 There’s a glut of automatic knives out there.
 But you wouldn’t know for sure which model is best for your application not unless you do a little research.
-So, in my top eleven selections, I have considered all the important features that define the best automatic knife.
+So, in my top 11 selections, I have considered all the important features that define the best automatic knives.

 Gerber Auto 06 Automatic Knife is my top pick.
 This model provides sturdiness and premium quality.
 It has a rugged drop point blade shape that will tackle most cutting jobs with ease.
 The oversized push-button allows for blazing fast blade deployments and the safety slider adds security.